hrafnthor/ansible-intellij-pycharm/README.md

 - edition:      [enum] (required) the edition of the IDE.
 Can either be `community` or `professional`
 - desktop:      [boolean] Indicates if a desktop entry should be created for the IDE.

+---

+`cli` [object]: Contains information about what client type and version should be added to the path via a symlink to /usr/bin.

+The object contains the following fields:

+- `edition` [enum]: (required) The edition of the IDE.
+Either `community` or `professional`.
+- `version` [String]: (required) The version of the editor that should be linked.

 Example Playbook
 ----------------